 You don’t need to eat two adult sized portions to be healthy during pregnancy.
 You definitely are two people now but here’s something you need to know: The average woman with a normal weight pre-pregnancy needs only about 300 extra calories per day to promote her baby’s growth, according to the American Congress of Obstetricians and Gynecologists.
 That’s roughly the number of calories in a glass of skim milk and half a sandwich.
 This means that you can stay healthy even when you’re eating normal portions.

 Misconception # 9 Rest All Day And Do Not Exercise

 Nobody has ever become healthy by lazying all day.
 This applies to pregnant women as well.
 Exercising is a very healthy habit which a pregnant woman must adhere to.
 It helps reduce some common symptoms of pregnancy like a backache, constipation, bloating and swelling as well as increase your energy, improve your mood and your posture.
 Exercising regularly has also been linked to prevention of Gestational Diabetes and an increased ability to cope with labour.
 You can aim for 30 minutes of moderate exercise per day, four days per week and see how it helps you.

 There is a lot of misinformation out there regarding pregnancy.
 Don’t fall for it.
-Take Abudo’s help while on your family way and make your pregnancy HAPPY, HEALTHY and CONFIDENT.
+Now that you have most of the misconceptions about pregnancy and the myths you always heard debunked, take Abudo’s help while on your family way and make your pregnancy HAPPY, HEALTHY and CONFIDENT.